Politics and Philosophy BA

 BTEC Diploma DD + B at A Level

 Scottish Highers AAABB

 Welsh Baccalaureate + 2 A Levels B + AB

-Access to HE Diploma 60 credits overall in either a business, management, humanities, law or social science subject, with 45 credits at Level 3, including 30 credits at Distinction and 15 credits at Merit
+Access to HE Diploma Award of Access to HE Diploma in either Law, Business Management, Humanities or Social Sciences, with 45 credits at Level 3, including 30 at Distinction and 15 at Merit

 GCSE Maths grade 4/C

 You must demonstrate that your English is good enough for you to successfully complete your course.
 For this course we require: GCSE English Language at grade 4/C; IELTS grade of 6.5 with a minimum of 6.0 in each component; or an alternative acceptable English language qualification

 If you have any questions about entry requirements, please contact the department.

 We're proud to be one of the UK's leading departments for research and teaching in politics and international relations.
 Our staff have international reputations for research excellence, and as a department we aim to promote global citizenship and awareness, exploring politics in a variety of national contexts, from the local to the global.